bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-in-gradle.md

 {% include message_box.html type="important" title="Define the used Environment Variables" content=" Do not forget to define the used Environment Variables on [bitrise.io](https://www.bitrise.io) as well.

-When you upload a keystore file in the **Android keystore file** section and you have all the fields filled out, Bitrise will export these environment variables automatically.
+When you upload a keystore file in the **Android keystore file** section and you have all the fields filled out, Bitrise will export these Environment Variables automatically.

 * `BITRISEIO_ANDROID_KEYSTORE_ALIAS`
 * `BITRISEIO_ANDROID_KEYSTORE_PASSWORD`